nexcess/magento-turpentine/README.md

 simplified look at how they work:

 For pages, Varnish first checks whether the visitor sent a ``frontend`` cookie.
-If they didn't, then they are served a new page from the backend (Magento), regardless of whether that page is already cached, so they get a new session from Magento.
-If they already have a ``frontend`` cookie, then they get a (non-session-specific) page from the backend, with any session-specific blocks (defined by the ESI policies) filled in via ESI.
-Note that this is bypassed for clients identified as crawlers (see the ``Crawler IP Addresses`` and ``Crawler User Agents`` settings).
+If they didn't, then Varnish will generate a new session token for them.
+The page is then served from cache (or fetched from the backend if it's not already in the cache), with any blocks with ESI polices filled in via ESI.
+Note that the cookie checking is bypassed for clients identified as crawlers (see the ``Crawler IP Addresses`` and ``Crawler User Agents`` settings).

 For blocks, the extension listens for the ``core_block_abstract_to_html_before`` event in Magento.
 When this event is triggered, the extension looks at the block